xiejw/z/README.md

 ## Project Names

-- The project name Zion symbolizes a foundation or stronghold (as in the “Rock of Zion”), representing a core system built with vision and the pursuit of excellence.
+- The project name `Zion` symbolizes a foundation or stronghold (as in the "Rock of Zion"), representing a core system built with vision and the pursuit of excellence.